ietf-wg-cellar/flac-specification/flac.md

 - **FIR Linear prediction**.
 For more accurate modelling (at a cost of slower encoding), FLAC supports up to 32nd order FIR linear prediction (again, for information on linear prediction, see [audiopak](http://www.hpl.hp.com/techreports/1999/HPL-1999-144.pdf) and [shorten](http://svr-www.eng.cam.ac.uk/reports/abstracts/robinson_tr156.html)).
 The reference encoder uses the Levinson-Durbin method for calculating the LPC coefficients from the autocorrelation coefficients, and the coefficients are quantized before computing the residual.
 Whereas encoders such as Shorten used a fixed quantization for the entire input, FLAC allows the quantized coefficient precision to vary from subframe to subframe.
 The FLAC reference encoder estimates the optimal precision to use based on the block size and dynamic range of the original signal.

 # Residual Coding

+FLAC uses Exponential-Golomb (a variant of Rice) coding as it's residual encoder.
+[You can learn more about Exp-Golomb coding on Wikipedia](https://en.wikipedia.org/wiki/Exponential-Golomb_coding)

 FLAC currently defines two similar methods for the coding of the error signal from the prediction stage.
 The error signal is coded using Exponential-Golomb codes in one of two ways: